fawazshohiebar/petroaddhub/content/collections/pages/en/home.md

         description: |-
           Celebrating the rich legacy of hunting and equestrianism, and highlighting Al Ain as a distinguished destination for hunting and outdoor sports, while seeking to reach new markets with purchasing power to expand the exhibition's brand.

-          The first edition of the Al Ain International Hunting & Equestrian Exhibition 2025 will be launched from November 26 to 30, 2025, at ADNEC Al Ain Centre.
+          The first edition of the International Hunting & Equestrian Exhibition - Al Ain 2025 will be launched from November 26 to 30, 2025, at ADNEC Al Ain Centre.
         image: misc/mountain-city-view.jpg
         badge_text: 1st
         badge_subtext: Edition